DFE-Digital/increasing-internet-access-design-history/app/posts/2020-11-04-mno-for-schools-2.md

 We needed to make eligibility clearer.
 Children are only eligible if they do not have broadband access at home and cannot afford extra data.
 Equally there's a distinction between making requests for specific circumstances and making requests when there’s a closure.

+## No request limits

 Networks are nervous about schools making too many requests, and making requests for children who are not eligible.

-To protect against that we have introduced a limit of 10 requests which gets lifted when a school reports closures.
+We originally proposed a limit of 10 requests which would be lifted when a school reports closures.
+In practice this limit was difficult to explain and justify, and was poorly understood in research.
+So we removed the limit of 10.
+Instead we have focused on putting the eligibility criteria up front.

+If we observe schools making too many requests, we might respond by introducing a larger limit – one that could be communicated when schools are approaching it.

 ## Design changes